Ostlind/AzureRm/README.md

 There are several different execution policies that can be used but we will not cover them here.
 If you want to know more you can read [here][Execution Policy]

 **Import and Install**

+Under the hood powershell will use the powershellget

 ```PowerShell
 Install-Module AzureRM